kluo/edx-documentation/en_us/release_notes/source/website/index.rst

 ####################################

 ******************
-January 21, 2015
+January 22, 2015
 ******************

 Users who have not yet activated their edx.org accounts can now reset their passwords on the edx.org site.
-Previously, those users received an error message if a password reset was attempted prior to account activation.
+Previously, those users received an error message if they tried to reset their passwords before activating their accounts.
 (ECOM-894)

 ***************
 January 8, 2015